moogacs/docs.buf.build/docs/tour/use-a-workspace.md

 features need to be built over time.

-In this section, we'll see how to incorporate another dependency into our `PetStoreService` API, and leverage a [workspace](../reference/workspaces.md) to make our lives easier.
+In this section, we'll see how to incorporate another dependency into our `PetStoreService` API, and use a [workspace](../reference/workspaces.md) to make our lives easier.

 ## 12.1 Create `paymentapis` {#create-paymentapis}

-The next feature we will build is used to purchase pets, i.e. the `PurchasePet` endpoint.
+The next feature we build will enable people to purchase pets by calling a `PurchasePet` endpoint.
 This endpoint requires some information about payment systems, so we should create another module for it so that it can be shared by other APIs later on.
 This logical separation is common for monetary orders and payment providers.
-This logical separation is common in larger organizations, e.g. the payments team in the `acme` organization owns the `buf.build/acme/paymentapis` module.
+This logical separation is common in larger organizations, for example the payments team in the `acme` organization owns the `buf.build/acme/paymentapis` module.

 We don't want the `.proto` files specific to `paymentapis` to coexist within